Rohan-mehto/netflix-sql-py-project/README.md

 - Identify the most common ratings for movies and TV shows.
 - List and analyze content based on release years, countries, and durations.
 - Explore and categorize content based on specific criteria and keywords.
+- Data visualization with the help of different graph

 ## Dataset